grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

   }
 ```

-Johnny: Remember what I told you the last time?
+**Johnny**: Remember what I told you the last time?

-Benjamin: Yes, that the Statement needs to be false for the right reason.
+**Benjamin**: Yes, that the Statement needs to be false for the right reason.

-Johnny: Exactly. `NotImplementedException` is not the right reason.
+**Johnny**: Exactly. `NotImplementedException` is not the right reason.
 I will change the above code to return null:

 ```csharp
 public ReservationCommand CreateNewReservationCommand(